nesl/GDTM-tracking/readme.md

 This is where the filepath are stored mmtracking/configs/\_base\_/datasets/ucla_1car_early_fusion.py

+Don't forget to do "rm -r /dev/shm/cache_*" after you fix this error.
+Otherwise a "List out of range" error will pop up.

 #### GPU OOM Error, Number of Epoches, Inteval of checkpoints
 mmtracking/configs/mocap/early_fusion_zed_mmwave_audio_ucla.py
 Reduce "samples_per_gpu" in Line 127 helps with OOM error.
 Line 169-187 changes the training configurations.

+This configuration also defines (1) the valid modalities (2) backbone, adapter, and output head architecture hyperparameters

 #### Something wrong with dataset caching
 mmtracking/mmtrack/datasets/mocap/cacher.py